thiesgehrmann/markerQuant/README.md

     git clone https://github.com/thiesgehrmann/markerQuant.git
     cd markerQuant
-    snakemake --use-conda --configfile testData/config.json quantifiedMarkers
+    snakemake --use-conda --configfile testData/config.json quantifyTargets

+### Tasks

+There are several tasks that you can run

+ * **generateMarkers**: Generate markers for the targets specified in the config file
+ * **quantifyTargets**: Quantify the targets specified in the config file
+ * **deseqTests**: Perform the differential expression tests specified in the config file.
+ * **deseqNorm**: Normalize the expression based on the library size
+ * **deseq**: Normalize and do the tests

 ## Output files

-*`outdir`/run/quantification/target_counts.`sample`.tsv*
+Each of these tasks generates a different set of output files

+### generateMarkers

+ * *run/markers/markers.fasta*: Aggregated markers to use in the tree
+ * */run/markers/gaps.fasta*: Gaps in the aggregated markers that cannot be used for identification

+### quantifyTargets

-A table describing, in sample `sample`, the number of markers per gene, the number of counts per marker, and the average and standard deviation of these.
+ * *run/quantification/target_counts.`sample`.tsv*: A table describing, in sample `sample`, the number of markers per gene, the number of counts per marker, and the average and standard deviation of these.

-*`outdir`/run/quantification/quantification.tsv`*

-Essentially the table of expression counts that need to go into DESeq.
+ * *run/quantification/quantification.tsv`*: Essentially the table of expression counts that need to go into DESeq.
 Rows are genes, columns are samples.

+### deseqTests

+* *run/diffex/tests.tsv*: A table of differential expression tests

+### deseqNorm

+* *run/diffex/quantification.normalized.tsv*: Perform normalization of transcript abundance